wrjlewis/notion-search-alfred-workflow/README.md

 ## Workflow Variables

 - `cookie`: Needed for your Notion token.
-I don't know how long this until a Notion token expires but at least 5+ days, I haven't used it long enough yet to quantify how long.
+I don't know how long until a Notion token expires but at least 5+ days, I haven't used it long enough yet to quantify how long.
 - `notionSpaceId`: Your organisation identifier.

 ## Obtaining your workflow variables